All Hands on Deck to End Illiteracy

 This week we’re incredibly excited to announce three exciting new partnerships that will help us take our impact to the next level:

 - We’re teaming up with PepsiCo to create a new Read for Life Collection in our Open Library app.
 We will work with PepsiCo employees across Sub-Saharan Africa to choose a set of books designed to help young people develop lifelong reading habits.
 It’s the beginning of a series of collaborations over the course of the fall in support of PepsiCo’s commitment to female, youth education and economic empowerment.
+If you’re on a mobile phone, see a glimpse of the library here.

 - We’re partnering with Xerox and the 92nd Street Y on an ambitious campaign to reimagine the modern workplace.
 Set the Page Free will bring together luminaries like Roxanne Gay, Lee Child and Jonathan Safran Foer to collaboratively tell this story in a book that will be released in October.
 The campaign asks the kind of big questions about how content is produced, distributed and accessed that we are always asking at Worldreader and will provide financial support for our programs in that spirit.